The Inclusive Recruitment Crisis

 I think my handwriting is enough to stop any employer in their tracks.
 Have computers set up and available or encourage candidates to bring their own.

 Save time during the recruitment day by setting a task to be completed by that morning.
+This allows the candidate to prepare.

 Major companies such as Microsoft and Google have seen the benefits of inclusive recruitment There is no reason schools should not start leading in this field.
 Any alterations or adaptations really need to be seen as excellent NORMAL practice as this is the only way we will come to value the strengths of our differences.